 Somehow, though, I overlooked another spiritual option: Shinto shrines.

 They’re completely different and separate from Buddhism as I understand it, and serve to worship the spirits of the natural world.
 They were everywhere–in the middle of the city, the countryside, near natural wonders…

 I felt a ton of peace at these shrines as I watched others come to pray.
 These shrines appear to be an integral part of Japanese life, so our friend taught us how to pray, too.

-Here, we learned about the spirits of nature, and how they are never represented with icons.
+Here, we learned about the spirits of nature; you will not see an icon representing them.
 We learned to wash our hands and mouths, offer up our goyen (5 yen coin), ring the bell to alert the spirits of our presence, bow, clap our hands, pray and bow again.

 We also learned of the fortunes you can purchase, as our friend was kind enough to get us each one. my sibling got a very lucky one and I got a medium luck one.
 But if you get bad luck, you can hang your fortune on these clothesline-like cords, and hope that prayers will remove your ill fortune.